phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 <h3>The gap between new and existing rents</h3>

-It's important to first understand how rental buildings get built.
+It's important to understand how rental buildings get built.
 The economics behind residential housing construction are dominated by the cost of equity, the cost of debt, the price of land, regulatory compliance and taxation.[^black-2012] [^hswg-2001] [^investopedia] Next to these, labour and materials are relatively fixed costs.[^brescia-2005-2]

 A developer or builder leading the construction of a new building must obtain financing, obtain land, get the municipality to approve the project, actually build the building, sell or rent it, and then pay taxes &mdash; though not necessarily in that order.
 And, of course, all this effort must have a better or comparable rate of return than other projects at their disposal.[^black-2012]

 Though in the past many rental building owners also participated in their construction, today developers and owners tend to be separate actors with distinct business models.
 As a result, while operating a rental building can be desirable, building a new one often isn't.[^hswg-2001]

-In a nutshell, building to rent is riskier than building to sell.
+Building to rent is riskier than building to sell.
 With condominium projects, construction doesn't begin until a majority of units are pre-sold, which lowers financing costs and the amount of necessary equity.
-By the time the condo units are occupied, the developer has realized their returns and freed up their equity for use in other projects.[^black-2012]
+By the time the condo units are occupied, the developer has realized their returns and freed up their equity for use in other projects.[^black-2012] Land values, which account for 15-30% of the cost, are thus driven by the more profitable condominium projects.[^pomeroy-2001]

 Since a rental building doesn't generate income until it's completed, it's harder to assess and demonstrate its financial feasability.
-This means more equity is needed to obtain more expensive financing &mdash; equity which won't be recouped for years or decades to come.[^black-2012] Land values, which account for 15-30% of the cost, are thus driven by the more profitable condominium projects.[^pomeroy-2001] Given that the rent necessary to recoup an investment is largely determined by debt servicing and other operating costs, this means that new projects must typically target the top end of the market.
+This means more equity is needed to obtain more expensive financing &mdash; equity which won't be recouped for years or decades to come.[^black-2012] Given that the rent necessary to recoup an investment is largely determined by debt servicing and other operating costs, this means that new projects must typically target the top end of the market.

 <!--Even in the most favourable business climate, it will generablly be more profitable to target the high end.
 In the absence of subsidies, the private sector is unlikely to build new rental housing for the low end of the market.[^hswg-2001]-->